ErrantThinking/errantthinking.github.io/content/roadside_inns/index.md

 - **Location**: Natural hot springs
 - **Keeper**: A family lives and manages the inn and hot springs
 - **Building**: Stone base and wood sides building.
 The building is wider than it is tall.
-If a second story, then its consists of both an expensive suite and separately where the family lives.
+If a second story exists, then it consists of both an expensive suite and a separate space where the family lives.
 - **Quirk**: Offers hot springs that soothe the soul and heal the body
 - **Secret**: The owner won this place from a bet.
 The prior owner resents them.